 The three-time Cy Young Award winner and former MVP was forced to take an embarrassing walk to the dugout after he surrendered two big flies to the Nationals that erased a lead and plummeted the Dodgers season into doubt.
 And as he took that walk, Kershaw heard something unusual: boos.
-He heard boos from the LA crowd, who suddenly realized a third trip to the Fall Classic was looking grim.
+He heard boos from the LA crowd, who suddenly realized a third straight trip to the Fall Classic was looking grim.

-Kershaw’s failures in the 2019 playoffs are the latest in a puzzling postseason history for the southpaw.
+Kershaw’s failures in the 2019 playoffs were the latest in a puzzling postseason history for the southpaw.
 In the regular season, Kershaw is The Claw.
 In the postseason, he’s more like The Wounded Paw.

 Kershaw’s postseason record